vulbyte/leetCodeSolutions/README.md

 ### - JS:

 is a nice scripting language. it's toothy and hard to use for anything longterm/critical; but is great for quick simple things and obviously anything web related

+### - TS:

+if a problem is complex/multi step, i like using typescript as an assistant. outside that i think js is probably better overall for basic tools and you should probably just be good at enforcing types tbh-

 ### - Rust: